By Alma Angotti

-On May 25, 2022, the US Securities and Exchange Commission (SEC) voted 3-1 in favor of proposals that would “promote consistent, comparable, and reliable information for investors concerning funds’ and advisers’ incorporation of environmental, social, and governance (ESG) factors.”
-ESG assets under management (AUM) are expected to grow by at least 15% in the coming years, reaching $50T by 2025, and accounting for a third of all global AUM.
+On May 25, 2022, the US Securities and Exchange Commission (SEC) voted 3-1 in favor of proposals1 that would “promote consistent, comparable, and reliable information for investors concerning funds’ and advisers’ incorporation of environmental, social, and governance (ESG) factors.”
+ESG assets under management (AUM) are expected to grow by at least 15% in the coming years, reaching $50T by 2025, and accounting for a third of all global AUM2.
 With this growth, there has been increased concern from the investor community regarding the lack of a standardized nomenclature for ESG stocks, bonds, and funds, and whether the underlying assets in fact align with the ESG factors advertised.
 The most recent proposals, along with the proposed climate-related risk disclosure requirements published in March, are designed to increase the level of transparency into the ESG investment landscape.

 The first proposal—ESG Strategy Disclosure for Funds and Advisors—seeks to standardize ESG disclosures and categorizations such that investors have an objective basis for comparison across funds.
 The proposed changes would apply to certain registered investment advisors, advisors exempt from registration, registered investment companies, and business development companies, the products of which fall into three broad groups: Integration Funds, ESG-Focused Funds, and Impact Funds: